ww-tech/lookml-tools/README.md

 2019-07-17: 2.0.0
  - swapped out the node-based LookML parser with [Josh Temple's](https://github.com/joshtemple) new Python lkml parser (https://pypi.org/project/lkml/).
 This simplifies install, dependency management, and underlying parsed JSON format.
- - added layer of abstraction via `LookML` and `LookMLField` classes so that rules and other code query LookML attributes via methods instead of raw JSON.
+ - added layer of abstraction via `LookML` and `LookMLField` classes so that rules and other code can query LookML attributes via methods instead of inspecting raw JSON.

     Given the impact of these two changes, this is a major release.
+Other changes:

  - `lkmltools.RuleFactory` is now a singleton so it is easier for users to register their own rules
+ - Can now parameterize rules in the configuration

 2019-06-10: 1.0.0
  - initial release